David Montgomery Prop Bet Odds, Lines and Picks vs Chiefs

-Find out the best lines available for all prop bets on David Montgomery for NFL opening night between the Kansas City Chiefs and Detroit Lions.
+We have unearthed some of the more noteworthy David Montgomery prop bet lines in time for NFL’s opening match-up between the Kansas City Chiefs and Detroit Lions.

 Bovada have released their prop bet lines for Montgomery vs the Chiefs.